softberries/s3tui/README.md

 ### Simple S3 CLI client for file transfers and more

 This is a simple TUI S3 client and serves mostly as a learing resource for my Rust journey.
 Most of the code is in the prototyping statge as I'm looking for best solutions and quickest ones interchangably.
-Use on your own risk.
+Use at your own risk.

 ![s3tui](assets/s3tui.jpeg)